Indira Gandhi International Airport: Terminal 3

 Domestic full-service airline Air India operates from Terminal 3.
 Air India Express, although a low cost airline, also operates its domestic flights from this terminal.
-Some flights of SpiceJet and IndiGo were also shifted to Terminal 3 temporarily for the expansion of Terminal 1.
+Some flights of SpiceJet and IndiGo were also shifted to Terminal 3 temporarily while the expansion of Terminal 1 was underway.

-On 16 December 2024, the Indira Gandhi International airport became the first in India to connect directly to 150 airports or destinations — both domestic and international — with the launch of a Thai AirAsia X direct flight between Delhi and Bangkok's Don Mueang airport.
+On 16 December 2024, the Indira Gandhi International airport became the first in India to connect directly to 150 airports or destinations—both domestic and international—with the launch of a Thai AirAsia X direct flight between Delhi and Bangkok's Don Mueang airport.

 General Aviation Terminal

 India's first general aviation terminal was commissioned in this airport in September 2020.
 The terminal caters to support the movement and processing of passengers flying through chartered flights or private jets from the airport.

 Air cargo complex

 The air cargo complex is located at a distance of 1 km from Terminal 3.
 It consists of separate brownfield and greenfield cargo terminals.
 The cargo operations at the brownfield terminal are managed by Celebi Delhi Cargo Management India Pvt.
 Ltd., which is a joint venture between Delhi International Airport Private Ltd (DIAL) and the Turkish company Celebi Ground Handling (CGH).
 CGH was awarded the contract to develop, modernise, and finance the existing cargo terminal and to operate the terminal for a period of twenty-five years by DIAL in November 2009.
 It started its operations in June 2010.
 In addition to the existing terminal, a new greenfield terminal is being developed in phases by Delhi Cargo Service Centre (DCSC), also a joint venture between DIAL and Cargo Service Center (CSC).
 The greenfield cargo terminal project consists of two terminals built over a plot of 48,000 square metres and 28,500 square metres, respectively.
 Phase 1A of the project has been completed and is fully operational.
 Once the entire project is completed, these two new terminals will have an annual handling capacity of 12.5 lakh (1.25 million) tonnes.
 The cargo operations of the airport received "e-Asia 2007" award in 2007 for "Implementation of e-Commerce / Electronic Data Interchange in Air Cargo Sector".